 Histopathology of IPA and IPM provides important insight into the relative burden of organism, morphology of organisms, and degree of organism-mediated pulmonary injury.

-Methods

-Lesions are excised and fixed in 10% neutral buffered formalin.
+Excise the lesions and fix in 10% neutral buffered formalin.

-Paraffin-embedded tissue sections are stained with periodic acid-Schiff (PAS) and Grocott-Gomori methenamine silver stains (GMS).
+Stain the paraffin-embedded tissue sections with periodic acid-Schiff (PAS) and Grocott-Gomori methenamine silver stains (GMS).

-Tissues are microscopically examined for histologic indicators of pulmonary injury [15,7,22,10].
+Examine the tissues microscopically for histologic indicators of pulmonary injury [15,7,22,10].

-10. Statistical analysis:

-10.1 Methods

-Comparisons between the groups are performed by analysis of variance (ANOVA) with Bonferroni’s correction for multiple comparisons or the Mann-Whitney U test, as appropriate.
-A two-tailed P value of 0.05 is considered to be statistically significant.

-Survival is plotted by Kaplan-Meier analysis.
-Differences in survival of treatment groups and untreated controls are analyzed by log-rank test.

-Values are expressed as means standard errors of the means (SEMs).

-Pharmacokinetic parameters are compared using ANOVA or Student’s t test, as appropriate.

-Correlation between AUC0–24 and outcome variables is performed using Pearson’s correlation method.

-11. Pharmacokinetics and Pharmacodynamics:
+3.8 Pharmacokinetics and Pharmacodynamics:

-The rabbit models of IPA and IPM are also used to determine the immunopharmacology, pharmacokinetics (PK) and pharmacodynamics (PD) of the exposure-response relationship of antifungal agents and vaccnines [23-29,6,19,7,22,9,30,31].
+The rabbit models of IPA and IPM are also used to determine the immunopharmacology, pharmacokinetics (PK) and pharmacodynamics (PD) of the exposure-response relationship of antifungal agents and vaccines [23-29,6,19,7,22,9,30,31].
 We will describe herein the use of serum galactomannan suppression to characterize the PK/PD relationship [18].

-11.1 Blood collection
+3.8.1 Blood collection

-Blood is collected via the indwelling Silastic catheter [32] at 24 h post-inoculation, just prior to initiation of antifungal treatment or vaccine and every other day thereafter for determination of the serum galactomannan levels.
+Collect the blood via the indwelling Silastic catheter [32] at 24 h post-inoculation, just prior to initiation of antifungal treatment or vaccine and every other day thereafter for determination of the serum galactomannan levels.

-Concentrations are determined as described above by one-stage immunoenzymatic sandwich microplate assay method.
+Determine the concentrations as described above by one-stage immunoenzymatic sandwich microplate assay method.

-11.2 Single-dose PK analyses
+3.8.2 Single and multiple-dose PK analyses

-Single-dose PK analyses are conducted in four non-infected rabbits per each dosage group.
+Conduct single-dose PK analyses in four non-infected rabbits per each dosage group.

 Time points, depending upon the antifungal agent or vaccine, for example may include pre-dose, 1, 2, 4, 8, 12, 18, 24, and 48 h post-dosing.

-Multiple-dose PKs are determined in infected animals 7 days post-inoculation.
+Determine multiple-dose PKs in infected animals 7 days post-inoculation.

-Blood samples are drawn in this population pre-dose and at 1, 4, 8, and 24 h post-dosing.
+Draw blood samples in this population pre-dose and at 1, 4, 8, and 24 h post-dosing.

-Each blood sample for PK assay is collected in heparinized syringes.
+Collect each blood sample for PK assay in heparinized syringes.

-Plasma samples are immediately separated by centrifugation at 400 g and stored at -80°C until assayed.
+Separate plasma samples immediately by centrifugation at 400 g and store at -80°C until assayed.

-The antifungal agent or vaccine is measured in serum by a validated HPLC or LC-MS/MS assay.
+Measure the antifungal agent or vaccine in serum by a validated HPLC or LC-MS/MS assay.

-11.3 Pharmacokinetic and pharmacodynamic mathematical modeling
+3.8.3 Pharmacokinetic and pharmacodynamic mathematical modeling

-Mathematical modeling is performed in a step-wise manner as follows.
+Perform mathematical modeling in a step-wise manner as follows.

-First, a population pharmacokinetic (PPK) model is constructed using non-parametric estimation in PmetricsTM software (v1.3.2, University of Southern CA, Los Angeles, CA, USA)[33] and fitted to the rabbit plasma concentration data [33].
+First, construct a population pharmacokinetic (PPK) model using non-parametric estimation in PmetricsTM software [33] and fitted to the rabbit plasma concentration data [33].

-The weighting functions are estimated using a combination of ADAPT 5 (https://bmsr.usc.edu/software/adapt/ Biomedical Simulations Resource, Los Angeles, CA, USA) and Pmetrics error estimation runs.
-Specifically, in ADAPT 5, slope and intercept values are estimated using maximum likelihood estimation for each individual rabbit.
+Estimate the weighting functions using a combination of ADAPT 5 and Pmetrics error estimation runs.
+Specifically, in ADAPT 5, estimate slope and intercept values using maximum likelihood estimation for each individual rabbit.

-In Pmetrics, the error estimation run script (i.e. ERRrun) is used to estimate the assay error polynomial coefficients directly from the data.
+In Pmetrics, use the error estimation run script (i.e. ERRrun) to estimate the assay error polynomial coefficients directly from the data.

-After establishing a model that best describes the PK data, the GM concentrations are added to the dataset for each individual rabbit.
+After establishing a model that best describes the PK data, add the galactomannan concentrations to the dataset for each individual rabbit.

-A linked PK-PD model is built using the following set of differential equations:
+Build linked PK-PD model using the following set of differential equations:

 Eq.
 1 dXP/dt1= -Ka∙X1